 Tartan Ink provides administrative support to comply with copyright law by ordering copyright permissions.
 Copyright permission should be obtained for materials used in the classroom from course packets to articles posted on Canvas.
 Unless marked free to use, copyright permission must be obtained to distribute in a course.

 If your course packet contains any material from sources such as journals, books, magazines, newspapers, or the Internet, copyright permission is required.
 Even though it is for educational use, and may only be one page, it does not automatically fall under fair use.

 For more information on fair use, please consult the CMU Fair Use Policy.

 Reducing Permission Costs

-The Office of Tartan Ink partners with the Hunt Library and the Tepper School of Business to provide copyright permissions at a low cost to Carnegie Mellon University.
+Tartan Ink partners with the Hunt Library and the Tepper School of Business to provide copyright permissions at a low cost to Carnegie Mellon University.

 Hunt Library subscribes to many journals and databases.
 These subscriptions include permission for digital distribution.
 Our library contact provides links at no cost that route through the subscriptions.
 An Andrew ID is required to use the links.
 If the material is printed and distributed, the links no longer provide permission.